-To satisfy graduation requirements, each student must earn three credits in a pathway focus beyond the core requirements.
-Students interested in pursuing a business degree in college can begin that path at Oak Ridge High School.
+To satisfy graduation requirements, each student must earn three focused electives beyond the core requirements.
+Three courses from a career academy will fulfill this requirement.

+Students who are interested in pursuing a business degree in college can begin that path at Oak Ridge High School.
 All Oak Ridge High School students are encouraged to complete at least one semester of computer applications by the end of the 10th grade.
-Regardless of the college/career path a student takes, the student can benefit from this course.
-Computer Applications is a National Industry Certification class and carries a weighted average.
-Taking Computer Applications satisfies one of three credits required for an elective focus when taken with other Business courses.
-If a student chooses to waive world language and/or fine art, Computer Applications is a universal enhancer for any pathway at Oak Ridge High School.
+Regardless of the college/career path a student takes, he/she can benefit greatly from this course.
+Computer Applications A Honors may be taken as a regular term class or at lunch in place of a year-long lunch study hall class.
+Students may also choose to continue with Computer Applications B Honors and/or Advanced Computer Applications.
+Taking Computer Applications A and B Honors satisfies one of three credits required for an elective focus when taken in conjunction with other Business courses.
+If a student waives world language and/or fine art, these classes are universal enhancers for any focus area at Oak Ridge High School.
 All students in the Business Academy are encouraged to join Future Business Leaders of America (FBLA).

-Business 1 2 3 4 Business Management Introduction to Business and Marketing Accounting I (Honors Option) Business Marketing and Management Virtual Enterprise and/or WBL (See special programs) Finance Introduction to Business and Marketing Accounting I (Honors Option) Accounting II (Honors Option) Statistics or AP Statistics and/or WBL (See special programs) Computer Applications satisfies one pathway focus enhancer credit for students who waive world language and/or fine art.
+Business Key 7 in BOLD 1 2 3 4 Business Management NIC Computer Applications A & B Introduction to Business and Marketing Accounting I (Honors option) Marketing and Management Virtual Enterprise and/or Work- Based Learning Finance NIC Computer Applications A & B Introduction to Business and Marketing Accounting I (Honors option) Accounting II (Honors option) Statistics or AP Statistics Entrepreneurshop NIC Computer Applications A & B Introduction to Business and Marketing Marketing and Management Entrepreneurship Virtual Enterprise and/or Work- Based Learning

+^{}For Additional Credit-Computer Applications A/B satisfies one elective focus enhancer credit for students who waive world language and/or fine art.

-Computer Applications (NIC) 613719 GPA Weight: 1 Grading Scale: Honors; NIC if certification attempted NCAA Approved?
-No Length: Semester Number of Credits: 1.0 Grade Level: 9, 10, 11
+NIC Computer Applications A S,T,E,M 603718 Lunch: 623718 GPA Weight: 1 Grading Scale: Honors; NIC if certification attempted NCAA Approved?
+No Length: Year-long skinny at lunch Number of Credits: .5 Grade Level: 9, 10, 11

-Computer Applications is a course intended to teach students the computing fundamentals and concepts involved in the use of common software applications including Microsoft Office Word, Excel, PowerPoint, Access, and Outlook.
-Upon completion of this course, students will gain basic proficiency in word processing, spreadsheets, databases, and presentations.
-In addition, students will have engaged in key critical thinking skills and will have practiced ethical and proper behavior required for the responsible use of technology.
+Computer Applications A is a foundational course intended to teach students the computing fundamentals and concepts involved in the use of common software applications including Microsoft Office 2019 Word, Excel, and PowerPoint.
+Upon completion of this course, students will gain basic proficiency in word processing, spreadsheets, and presentations.
+In addition, students will have engaged in key critical thinking skills and will have practiced ethical and appropriate behavior required for the responsible use of technology.
 Standards in this course are aligned with Tennessee State Standards for Literacy in Technical Subjects and Tennessee State Standards in Mathematics.
 The course credit for this class is a universal credit for any area of focus.
 Students will have the opportunity to earn Microsoft Office Specialist Certifications for free.